RvKmR-WaGh/FTP--Backup/README.md

       "server_details", please check server_details file format in same branch.
 Format must be like "<IP>:<old_password>"

-    After executing script successfully it will create ne file "updated_server_details" at same location where is your main script.
+    After executing script successfully it will create new file "updated_server_details" at same location where is your main script.
 You can find password details as "<IP>:<new_password>"

     Also in this script I have written code for cron scheduling i.e to schedule this script for each 15 days.